ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    In relaxed mode, the Organizational Domains of the SPF-authenticated domain and RFC5322.From domain must be equal if the identifiers are to be considered to be aligned.
-In strict mode, the two FQDNs must match exactly in order from them to be considered to be aligned.
+In strict mode, the two FQDNs must match exactly in order for them to be considered to be aligned.

-Herr (ed) & Levine (ed)    Expires 5 June 2022                 [Page 16]
+Herr (ed) & Levine (ed)   Expires 11 June 2022                 [Page 16]

 Internet-Draft                  DMARCbis                   December 2021